newrelic/go-agent/v3/MIGRATION.md

   txn.InsertDistributedTraceHeaders(hdrs)
   ```

   Similarly, the method for accepting distributed trace payloads has changed to [`Transaction.AcceptDistributedTraceHeaders`](https://godoc.org/github.com/newrelic/go-agent/v3/newrelic#Transaction.AcceptDistributedTraceHeaders).
-Instead of taking an interface representing the payload value, it now acceps an `http.Header` representing both the keys and values.
+Instead of taking an interface representing the payload value, it now accepts an `http.Header` representing both the keys and values.

   From: